 If a trog around the shops really doesn’t appeal then offering your help or services is another nice way to give this Christmas.
 A coupon for 2 hours of ironing or an offer to clean and tidy could be more valuable to some people than yet another bar of chocolate.
 Obviously you should tailor this sort of gift to the recipient but never underestimate the power of giving someone your time instead of your stuff.

 Do a Twist on the Traditional Turkey Roast Turkey is synonymous with Christmas lunch but is this big bird really what you want to be cooking?
-For smaller families, cooking up a large bird means that you are either accepting that quite a lot of the meat will go to waste or you are gearing yourself up for a lot of leftover variations like turkey curry and turkey sandwiches.
+For smaller families, cooking up a large bird means that you are either accepting that quite a lot of the meat will go to waste or you are gearing yourself up for a lot of leftover variations like turkey sandwiches.

 Instead of putting yourself through this, why not try some alternative Christmas recipes?
 The flavours of Christmas often come down to a few key herbs and spices such as sage, cinnamon, nutmeg and cloves.
 It doesn’t take much to make a Beef Wellington feel festive or to knock up a nut roast for vegetarian dinner guests either.
 Put some cranberry sauce on the table and you are good to go!

 When even sprouts are getting a do-over, it’s time to rethink your Christmas lunch strategy and go for what you really want.

 Make Your Own Decorations – Making Christmas decorations with your family should definitely become a family tradition.
 From the paper chains you can buy in the shops to cutting out snowflakes and dangling them from the ceiling using cotton, making your own Christmas decorations is a lot of fun for the whole family.